kevinveenbirkenbach/cymais/roles/pc-developer-tools-arduino/README.md

 # PC-Developer-Tools-Arduino Role

 ## Overview
-This README file is for the `pc-developer-tools-arduino` role, a specialized component of the `computer-playbook` repository.
+This README file is for the `pc-developer-tools-arduino` role, a specialized component of the `cymais` repository.
 This role is specifically crafted for setting up Arduino development tools on personal computers.

 ## Role Details
 The `main.yml` file in the `pc-developer-tools-arduino` role encompasses tasks crucial for Arduino developers: